sinhasaurabh079/Leetcode-Practiced-Questions/13-roman-to-integer/NOTES.md

 ` On observation of different Roman numbers we come up with 2 observations: `

-    When the Roman numerals when read from LEFT to RIGHT, are in non-increasing order, then they all get summed up. for example :
+ 1.When the Roman numerals when read from LEFT to RIGHT, are in non-increasing order, then they all get summed up.
+    for example :

     III > All of them individually are of value 1 => 1 + 1 + 1 = 3